yashdev9274/Data-Scientist-Roadmap/Data-Science /Kubernetes/README.md

 In simple terms, Kubernetes is like a traffic controller for your containers.
 It makes sure that your containers are running as they should, and if one of them fails, it will automatically start a new one.
 It also allows you to easily scale your applications up or down, depending on your needs.

 This platform can run on-premises or in the cloud, and it makes it easy for organizations to deploy, scale and manage containerized applications in a consistent and predictable way.

+## NameSpace

+This provide a isolated environmnet within a sigle cluster

+Note
+> Resources names must be distinct both within and between namespace,but not across other namespaces.

+## Initial Namespaces

+`default`

+Kubernetes includes this namespace so that you can start using your new cluster without first creating a namespace.

+`kube-node-lease`

+This namespace holds Lease objects associated with each node.
+Node leases allow the kubelet to send heartbeats so that the control plane can detect node failure.

+`kube-public`

+This namespace is readable by all clients (including those not authenticated).
+This namespace is mostly reserved for cluster usage, in case that some resources should be visible and readable publicly throughout the whole cluster.
+The public aspect of this namespace is only a convention, not a requirement.

+`kube-system`

+The namespace for objects created by the Kubernetes system.

+## Kubernetes Components